How to Use the DAY Function in Excel

 =DAY(B1)

-, representing the day of the month for the date specified in cell B1.
+Would result in 10, representing the day of the month for the date specified in cell B1.

 These examples underscore the flexibility of the DAY function in Excel and Google Sheets, providing a straightforward method to break down dates into their specific components for more detailed analysis.